Duality for local fields and sheaves on the category of fields: Extensions of algebraic groups as sheaves on the rational etale site

 \begin{Lem} Let $h \colon S' \to S$ be a continuous map of sites.
 Assume that $h_{\ast}$ sends acyclic sheaves to acyclic sheaves.
 Then the pullback functor $h^{\ast} \colon \Ab(S) \to \Ab(S')$ admits a left derived functor $L h^{\ast} \colon D(S) \to D(S')$, which is left adjoint to $R h_{\ast} \colon D(S') \to D(S)$.
 We have $L_{n} h^{\ast} \Z[X] = 0$ for any object $X$ of $S$ and $n \ge 1$. \end{Lem}

-\begin{proof} By \cite[Thm.\ 14.4.5]{KS06}, it is enough to show the existence of an $h^{\ast}$-projective full subcategory of $\Ab(S)$ in the sense of [loc.\ cit., Def.\ 13.3.4] that contains sheaves of the form $\Z[X]$.
+\begin{proof} By \cite[Theorem 14.4.5]{KS06}, it is enough to show the existence of an $h^{\ast}$-projective full subcategory of $\Ab(S)$ in the sense of \cite[Definition 13.3.4]{KS06} that contains sheaves of the form $\Z[X]$.
 Consider the following condition for a sheaf $P \in \Ab(S)$:

 for any acyclic sheaf $I \in \Ab(S)$ and $n \ge 1$.
 The sheaves satisfying this condition form a full subcategory of $\Ab(S)$, which contains sheaves of the form $\Z[X]$.
 We want to show that this full subcategory is $h^{\ast}$-projective.
-We check the conditions of the dual of [loc.\ cit., Cor.\ 13.3.8] (which is a standard criterion for the existence of derived functors).
+We check the conditions of the dual of \cite[Corollary 13.3.8]{KS06} (which is a standard criterion for the existence of derived functors).